-Gifts made to a Luxembourg or EU qualifying institution are tax deductible if their total annual amount is of at least EUR 120.
+Gifts made to a Luxembourg or EU qualifying institution are tax deductible if the individual's qualifying donations exceed at least EUR 120 p.a..
 Tax deductibility is limited to EUR 1,000,000 and 20% of total net income.